 Our ultra-flavorful and satisfying quinoa salad recipe is packed with superfoods.
-It’s vegan, easy to make, and tastes incredible.
+It can easily be made vegan, is easy to make, and tastes incredible.
 Whether you already love quinoa or don’t cook it often, this will become your new go-to salad.
 It certainly has for us.
-Jump to the Easy Superfood Quinoa Salad Recipe or read on to see our tips for making it.
+Jump to the Easy Quinoa Salad Recipe

 How to Make the Best Quinoa Salad

 Quinoa is a versatile base for salads.
 It’s nutritious, tastes nutty, and it is very easy to prepare.
 To make the best quinoa salad, keep these tips in mind:

 Prepare and cook the quinoa properly.
 We’ve shared an entire article showing you how to cook quinoa, but here are the main takeaways.
 First, before you cook it, it’s best to rinse quinoa.
 Rinsing well before cooking reduces the saponin and produces a delicious nutty flavor.